 But we can compete when it comes to the quality of what we share.
 We can compete when it comes to providing value.

 One key with social media is to share often and spontaneously.
 Are you reading a book and found a great idea?
 Tweet it out or post about it on Facebook.
-New technology like the Kindle (or Kindle app) actually let you do this with one click!
+Technology like the Kindle (or Kindle app) actually let you do this with one click!

 Another key with social media is to tease readers into joining your list by providing helpful information that leaves them wanting more.